 The OALCF does not endorse a single, specific method of assessing literacy learning.
 Instead, it encourages LBS agencies to use a variety of tools and methods appropriate to learners’ interests, needs and goal paths.
 During the development of the OALCF, in February 2011, a sampling of 25 appropriate, formal assessment tools was provided in the MTCU publication Ontario Adult Literacy Curriculum Framework Selected Assessment Tools.
 Each resource listing provides a description of the tool, how to use the tool, its range of formality and where to get it.

 Standardized tests are always given and scored in the same way.
 Test results for each learner are compared to the performance of a group that has been declared the norm.
 Because of the stringency required in their development and administration in order to maintain consistent and valid results, standardized assessment tools are often expensive to purchase or use.
 They may require training and licensing or certification to administer.
 For these reasons, standardized tests were not included in the OALCF Selected Assessment Tools list.
 This does not mean that standardized tests are not to be used for LBS assessment.
-In fact, several are listed as possible assessment tools on the LBS Participant Registration form (refer to the sample form).
+In fact, several are listed as possible assessment tools on the LBS Participant Registration Form.
 Some examples of standardized tests commonly used in LBS programs are: